Understanding your diagnosis

 - T (tumour) – how large the tumour (cancer) is

-- N (lymph nodes) – whether it has spread into the surrounding lymph nodes
+- N (lymph node) – whether it has spread into any of the surrounding nodes

-- M (metastases) – whether it has spread to other parts of the body and formed secondary cancers (metastases).
+- M (metastasis) – whether it has spread to other parts of the body and formed secondary cancers.

 Numbered staging system